MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ## Background image settings
 ### Using the desktop background image

-This automatically sets the terminal's background image to match your desktop background image.
+This automatically sets the terminal's background image to match the desktop background image.

 **Property name:** `useDesktopBackgroundImage`